pyyybf/Recruitment-Patterns-Analysis/README.md

 ##### 7.1.1 TFIDF Regression

-Use TFIDF as X for this model, and use LASSO to predict the number value of change rate.
+This regression model use TFIDF as X, and use LASSO to predict the number value of change rate.

 Move into `baseline` directory.